o1iv3r/FeatureImpCluster/README.md

 Another application arises for data sets with numerical and categorical features.
-Since one cannot simply calculate an Euclidean distance for categorical variables, one often uses an L0-norm (1 for equality, 0 else) for the latter and combines both metrices linearly with an appropriate weight (often this choice is referred to as Gower’s distance in the literature).
+Since one cannot simply calculate an Euclidean distance for categorical variables, one often uses an L0-norm (1 for equality, 0 else) for the latter and combines both metrics linearly with an appropriate weight (often this choice is referred to as Gower’s distance in the literature).
 In the clustMixType package the parameter **lambda** defines the trade off between Euclidean distance of numeric variables